In this guide we’ll look at the best stud finder.

 How does a stud finder work?

 In addition, modern stud finders can also detect the presence of live wires.
-They contain sensors that act as a receiver which can detect 50/60-Hz.
+These wire detectors contain sensors that act as a receiver which can detect 50/60-Hz.
 Again, the presence of this current, and therefore live wires, is indicated on a screen and some models also give an audible warning of the presence of live wires.

 Modern stud finders also contain an inductive sensor which generates a magnetic field in order to detect metal.
-The magnetic fields is boosted in the presence of ferrous metal and deformed in the presence of nonferrous metal.
-Again, the results are analysed and reported on the LCD screen.
+The magnetic field is boosted in the presence of ferrous metal and deformed in the presence of nonferrous metal.
+Again, the results are analysed and reported on the metal detector’s LCD screen.

 How deep can a stud finder scan?